+5. Select what language you want to use during the installation and click OK.
+Then click Next on both the following welcome screen and license agreement screen.

-- 5. The installer will now start up and try to switch to your system language, if it is set to anything other than English.
-Click Next on the following welcome screen. - 6.
-On the Custom Setup screen you can select which features you want to install or not install.
+6. On the Choose Components screen you can select which features you want to install or not install.
 In most cases the default options should provide all that the user needs, so click Next.